Klortho/d3-flextree/README.md

 * Draw the box based on node-size, not on the label.
 This could avoid some confusion.
 Change the labels to be short and sweet.
+    * [c] Move x_size and y_size to _.
+These should be set by the library, and then they can be used later by the calling app.
+    * parameterize some of the margins, and check all the code one more time.

 * Implement variable x-size